CullenLYe/project01_shell/README.md

 ### Features:
 - Forks and executes commands.
-- Parses multiple commands on one line.
+- Parses multiple commands on one line, using ";".
+- Redirection with >, <, >>.
+- Piping with |.

 ---

 ### Attempted:
+ * Tried to allow two redirections in the same command, as in: "tr a-z A-Z < file > another_file"
+    * Doesn't work if another_file is already created.
 ---

 ### Bugs:

 ---

 ### Files & Function Headers: